Gogo1951/TrackingEye/README.md

 # Tracking Eye (Classic Era)

-Adds a minimap tracking icon with a button that can be used to switch the current tracking type.
+This add-on adds a handy tracking icon to your minimap with a button that lets you easily switch between tracking types.

-Clicking the button will display a context menu with all tracking options available to the current character.
+Left-click the button to open a menu showing all the tracking options available to your character.

-Right clicking the button will cancel tracking.
+Right-click the button to cancel your current tracking.

 Supports: